NURP 410: Getting Started with Library Research

 Check off one limiter at a time, and then pause to assess how many results you have and how relevant they are.
 If you try to select too many limiters at once, you'll quickly end up with no results.

-Here are some useful limiters to start with.
+Use the All Filters button to open the Filters Panel.
+There are some useful limiters to start with.
 Click on each underlined word to learn more.

 Publication Date